When do I start planning?

 Can I make an appointment to talk to someone about the process?

-Yes, you may make an appointment with the Education Abroad advisor after you have attended a workshop/information session.
-You will use the “meet the staff” page to request an appointment with the Education Abroad advisor.
+Yes, you may make an appointment with the Education Abroad staff after you have attended a workshop/information session.

 How do I apply for education abroad?